214.651.6100 Call or Text Now

 Possible injuries to the mother include:

-One of the worst things that can occur is an unnecessarily-delayed cesarean section, as such a delay can easily lead to permanent brain damage to the child.
+One of the worst things that can occur is an unnecessarily delayed cesarean section; as such, a delay can easily lead to permanent brain damage to the child.
 Doctors have the ability (and responsibility) to identify any potential medical problems which may necessitate a C-section.
 When a medical professional delays performing a necessary C-section, the consequences can be dire.
-Delays could result in lifelong conditions such as hypoxic ischemic encephalopathy (HIE) or cerebral palsy (CP).
+Delays could result in lifelong conditions such as hypoxic-ischemic encephalopathy (HIE) or cerebral palsy (CP).
 In more severe cases, the mother and/or child could die.

-If you or your child has been injured due to negligence or delays surrounding a C-section delivery, you need to speak to a personal injury attorney today who can advocate on your child's behalf in order to secure the compensation they deserve.
-For a free case evaluation, email us using the contact form on this page, or call our office (toll-free) at (214) 617-1886.
+If you or your child has been injured due to negligence or delays surrounding a C-section delivery, you need to speak to a personal injury attorney today who can advocate on your child’s behalf in order to secure the compensation they deserve.
+For a free case evaluation, email us using the contact form on this page, or call our office (toll-free) at (214) 651-6100.
 There is no cost to you unless we recover compensation in your case.

 Speak With a Dallas Birth Injury Attorney For Free